zachmeador/pineneedle/README.md

 ## Future Enhancements

-- Web interface for easier content management
-- LinkedIn integration for automatic experience sync
 - ATS (Applicant Tracking System) optimization
 - Cover letter generation
 - Interview preparation based on job requirements
 - Analytics on resume performance

----

-*Pineneedle: Because your resume should be as sharp as your skills.*